OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 #### Native AD integration

 - Pro: Fully integrated and native tools only
-- Cons: Works only for Solaris (Openindiana) CIFS and NFS service, unless you use enable directory-based name mapping and install IDMU (Identity Management for UNIX) on the AD server.

-This approach works out of the box for CIFS and NFS services.
-It doesn't work out of the box for other UNIX services because the ephemeral id mapping strategy supposedly wasn't designed for other UNIX services.
+- Cons: Doesn't work for UNIX services other than CIFS and NFS.
+The ephemeral id mapping strategy supposedly wasn't designed for other UNIX services.
 As a result several problems arrise, one of them is that the mappings aren't constant over the lifetime of UNIX processes which severly breaks UNIX semantics.
 Depending on your UNIX service you will see unexpected results or even process crashing.

-In order to use this approach with any UNIX service (eg **Netatalk**) you need to enable _directory-based name mapping_ and install **IDMU** (Identity Management for UNIX) on the AD server.
+In order to use this approach with any UNIX service (eg **FTP**) you need to enable _directory-based name mapping_ and install **IDMU** (Identity Management for UNIX) on the AD server.

 Refer to the original documentation from Oracle for getting this working: [nss_ad](http://docs.oracle.com/cd/E23824_01/html/821-1455/adsetup-10.html), [CIFS](http://docs.oracle.com/cd/E19963-01/html/821-1449/manageidmutm.html).